-Update: This will appear in Probing the Meaning and Structure of Quantum Mechanics: Entanglement, Relations and Information, edited by D. Aerts, M.L.
+Update: This will appear in Probing the Meaning and Structure of Quantum Mechanics: Information, Contextuality, Relationalism and Entanglement, edited by D. Aerts, M.L.
 Dalla Chiara, C. de Ronde and D. Krause (World Scientific, Singapore) [download arXiv preprint]

 Abstract: In his recent paper “QBism, FAPP and the Quantum Omelette” [1608.00548v1] de Ronde makes a variety of questionable claims concerning QBism, Bohr, and the present author’s critical appraisal of QBism [1409.3312v1].
 These claims are examined.
 Subsequently an outline is presented of what one might see if one looks into the quantum domain through the window provided by the quantum-mechanical correlations between outcome-indicating events in the classical domain.